Jacky1128/academic_homepage/content/post/snacks-details-of-backpropagation/index.md

 where $\mathcal{F}{\phi}(X)$ and $\mathcal{G}{\psi}(X)$ are the aggregation and context branches with different parameters.
 Optionally, the output can be transformed to the input dimension by a linear projection, $Z = OW{\phi}$.
 In contrast to regionality perception, context aggregation modules model the importance of each position on $X$ by the aggregation branch $\mathcal{F}{\phi}(X)$ and reweights the embedded feature from the context branch $\mathcal{G}{\psi}(X)$ by $\mathcal{S}(\cdot,\cdot)$.
 Consequently, context aggregation can be viewed as a prototype operation for different modules by designating diverse instantiations of $\mathcal{S}(\cdot,\cdot)$, $\mathcal{F}(\cdot)$, and $\mathcal{G}(\cdot)$.

 ### 2.2 Methodology

 Notably, the importance of each position on above-mentioned $X$ is calculated by global interactions of all other positions in $\mathcal{F}_{\phi}(\cdot)$ with a dot-product.
-This operation (e.g. self-attention) takes quadratic time and computational complexity leading to large computational overheads.
+This operation (e.g. self-attention mechanism) takes quadratic time and computational complexity leading to large computational overheads.
 T﻿o this end, how to perform context aggregation efficiently would be one of the main themes of my research.

+I would to try to address this issue from two directions: **aggregation efficiency** and **region-context unity**.
-As my first try,
+As my first try, I introduce a Multi-order Gated Aggregation (Moga)

 ### 2.3 Expected Results and Impact